aravind-sundaresan/Leaf-Classification/README.md

 The training and test datasets are provided on kaggle in the train.csv and test.csv files respectively.

+# Data fields
-The fields in the Dataset are: id - an anonymous id unique to an image margin_1, margin_2, margin_3, ..., margin_64 - each of the 64 attribute vectors for the margin feature shape_1, shape_2, shape_3, ..., shape_64 - each of the 64 attribute vectors for the shape feature
+- id - an anonymous id unique to an image
+- margin_1, margin_2, margin_3, ..., margin_64 - each of the 64 attribute vectors for the margin feature
+- shape_1, shape_2, shape_3, ..., shape_64 - each of the 64 attribute vectors for the shape feature
-texture_1, texture_2, texture_3, ..., texture_64 - each of the 64 attribute vectors for the texture feature
+- texture_1, texture_2, texture_3, ..., texture_64 - each of the 64 attribute vectors for the texture feature